 Second P. S.

-Tone advice; Since I can't comment or reply to my own posts (all of a sudden and for mysterious reasons), I'm including a reply to a question on tone here.
+Tone advice; Since I can't comment or reply to my own posts (a tech issue I hope is resolved soon), I'm including a reply to a question on tone here.

 And try to play the Baroque flute fairly regularly (daily, every other day or every third day if possible) so your embouchure muscles remember all the new things your trying to do.
 Keep at it and good luck!